In this Blocksy vs Kadence blog post, we are comparing two very identical WordPress themes.

 Gutenberg-Compatible: Blocksy is 100% compatible with Gutenberg editor and blocks, giving you a solid block-editor experience.

-Header/Footer Elements: Header and Footer builder support multiple elements with an option for you to duplicate elements and use in multiple places.
+Header/Footer Elements: Blocksy header and footer builder support multiple elements with an option for you to duplicate elements and use in multiple places.
 More elements in premium version.

 Granular Design Control: Offers you multiple page/post layouts, style post elements by activating Post Types Extra extension, and detailed sidebar controls.